-Cash and cash equivalents are deposits and highly liquid investments that are readily convertible to known amounts of cash and are subject to insignificant risk of change include due to interest rate, quoted price, or penalty of withdrawal.
+Cash and cash equivalents are deposits and highly liquid investments that are readily convertible to known amounts of cash and are subject to insignificant risk of change including due to interest rate, quoted price, or penalty of withdrawal.
 U.S. Treasury securities with a maturity, when purchased, of 90 days or less are considered to be cash equivalents.

 Restricted cash consists of funds that are contractually restricted as to usage or withdrawal, typically due to the Company's operating lease agreements.
-Due to these restrictions, the Company has presented restricted cash separately from cash and cash equivalents on the balance sheet.
+Due to these restrictions, the Company has presented restricted cash separately from cash and cash equivalents on the balance sheet within other current assets and other assets on the consolidated balance sheet